-A Clear Winner - the Grower's Choice ROI E-680
+A Clear Winner: the Grower's Choice ROI E-680

 For most cultivators, three categories make an LED grow light feasible: output, efficiency, and price.
 Other features and specs are helpful but don't ultimately sway the final purchasing decision.

-The team behind the 'Grower's Choice ROI E-680 has figured out how to finally make a great product, at a reasonable price point.
-Growers buy based off results, and this fixture delivers far above its competition.
+The team behind the Grower's Choice ROI E-680 has figured out how to make a great product at a reasonable price point.
+Growers buy based on results, and this fixture delivers far above its competition.